electronics-and-drives/bondtools/README.md

 Specify the parameters in the GUI and create the bondwires with *OK* or *Apply*.

-An example of the bonding diagram of a multi-design chip is shown in the screenshots below.
+An example of the bonding diagram of a multi-chip die is shown in the screenshots below.

   <img src="./figs/bond1.png" width="500">